lukewaltz/ThreadShare/README.md

 CSC-484 Final Project - ThreadShare Ecommerce App MVP

 ## Set Up
-1. Clone the repository into your local IDE with `git clone [repository-url]`
+1. Clone the repository into your local IDE with `git clone https://github.com/lukewaltz/ThreadShare.git`
 2. cd into `/my-app` and run `npm install`
 3. run on local host with `npm start`